sseefried/lambdalog/drafts/docker-build-scripts.markdown

 ## or, how Docker can relieve the pain of developing long running build scripts

-I think I've found a pretty compelling use case for Dockerfiles.
+I think I've found a pretty compelling use case for Docker.
-But before you think that this is yet another blog post parroting the virtues of Docker I'd like to make clear that this post is really about the virtues of treating your file system as a *persistent data structure* Thus, the insights of this post are equally applicable to other [copy-on-write](http://en.wikipedia.org/wiki/Copy-on-write) filesystems such as [btrfs](http://en.wikipedia.org/wiki/Btrfs), and [ZFS](http://en.wikipedia.org/wiki/ZFS).
+But before you think that this is yet another blog post parroting the virtues of Docker I'd like to make clear that this post is really about the virtues of treating your file system as a *persistent data structure*.
+Thus, the insights of this post are equally applicable to other
+[copy-on-write](http://en.wikipedia.org/wiki/Copy-on-write) filesystems such as [btrfs](http://en.wikipedia.org/wiki/Btrfs), and [ZFS](http://en.wikipedia.org/wiki/ZFS).